Our top 3 picks for short-distance movers

 How much do short-distance movers cost?

-- Size of home and the number of movers: Moving companies verify how many bedrooms you currently have to assess how many movers you’ll need.
+Moving companies generally use the number of bedrooms you have to assess how many movers you’ll need.
 Many moving companies add one more mover to the number of bedrooms you have.
-If you have a three-bedroom home, for instance, you may need a team of four movers, which could cost you between $160 and $200 an hour.

-- Number of specialty items: You’ll likely pay an extra fee to move heavy and bulky items like pianos, armoires, hot tubs and grandfather clocks.
-(For reference, the average cost to move a piano locally is between $200 and $550).
+You’ll likely pay an extra fee to move heavy and bulky items like pianos, armoires, hot tubs and grandfather clocks.
 Also, if you have delicate items to move, like antiques or artwork, you could be hit with an additional fee to transport those items.

 How to choose a short-distance mover

 Before you start researching moving companies, come up with a budget for the move and establish a limit for what you can spend.
-You’ll also want to assess your situation and decide which services you want to pay the moving company for (like packing and unpacking).
-These services can be tempting, but they might not all fit in your budget.
-If you work long hours and have the money to pay someone else to pack your stuff for you, though, it might be worth it.
+You’ll also want to assess your situation and decide which services you want to pay the moving company for, like packing and unpacking.

 Once you’ve established a budget, you can start looking for moving companies that specialize in local or short-distance moves.
-Start by asking close friends or family for recommendations — and be sure to find out if they encountered any issues during the move, like damage to furniture.
+Start by asking close friends or family members for recommendations, and be sure to find out if they encountered any issues during the move, like damage to furniture.

 A company’s USDOT number shows it’s properly licensed and insured for interstate moves.
 You can also use this number to check the company's safety and complaint history.

 Once you have a short list of moving companies to contact, request quotes online or call the companies directly.
-Ask if there is an in-house walk-through before you receive a quote; this ensures the most accurate estimate.
+Ask if there’s an in-house walk-through before you receive a quote if you want the most accurate estimate.
 Be sure to ask about additional fees for any specialty items you have.
+Then, choose the moving company that has the best offer and value for you.

 Short-distance moving tips

-Whether you’re moving down the street or to a neighboring state, the key to a seamless move is planning ahead.
+Whether you’re moving down the street or to the suburbs, the key to a seamless local move is planning ahead.
 Fortunately, a short-distance move may allow for more flexibility than a cross-country move.
-For instance, depending on how you plan to move (DIY or hiring movers), you may be able to make multiple trips to your new home on moving day.
+For instance, depending on how you plan to move, such as moving by yourself or hiring movers, you may be able to make multiple trips to your new home on moving day.

 » MORE: Moving checklist